Best 5 Balanced Diet Secrets Doctors Want You to Know

 Choose slow-digesting carbs like brown rice, oats, quinoa, and sweet potatoes to keep your energy steady.

-Boost your energy by eating oatmeal with nuts.
-Try quick-cooking whole grain mixes and add vegetables for an easy, healthy meal.
+I boost my energy by eating oatmeal with some whole grain mixes and vegetables.

 Many people fear fats, thinking they cause weight gain or heart problems.
 But healthy fats fuel your brain, balance hormones, and keep your skin glowing.